 Asset inventory is really about collecting the information that you think will be valuable to you in your asset management program and you feel comfortable that you know the stuff that you have access to.

 Ross narrated his experience doing asset inventory building back in the mid-90s and a really good tip is to pick quite a small area of the utility or field.
 He explains:

 If you’ve got a number of towns that you’re looking after, choose one of those smaller towns.
 Because the principle is, you can put that into your asset register really quick and then have a look at it.

 Pick something small and do a pilot test – get your data capture sorted in the pilot test, and your data information levels.
 Then everybody agrees that that’s what we want, that’s what we need.

 As you gather data and discover that it isn’t right for your needs, it’s really quick to redo or to do over again.
 Don’t be afraid of some trial and error in this pilot testing phase.

 Then apply it to your bigger areas once you got that sorted out.
-If you do the pilot, get everybody in agreement to the data sets, level of detail, and level of accuracy and what works well for you as an organisation.
+If you do the pilot, get everybody in agreement with the data sets, level of detail, and level of accuracy and what works well for you as an organization.
 Completing a good pilot really de-risks the total asset inventory build.